pArZiVaL-18/Sorting-Algo-Visualizer/README.md

 # Sorting Algorithm Visualizer
-This project is a web-based application that visually demonstrates how different sorting algorithms work.
+This is a web-based application that visually demonstrates how different sorting algorithms work.
 It allows users to select various sorting algorithms and watch the sorting process unfold step-by-step with visual animations.

 # Features
 **Multiple Sorting Algorithms:** Includes Bubble Sort, Merge Sort, Quick Sort, and more.<br/>